alejandrochang/StudyGuideNotes/javascript.md

 ### What is an object's default prototype?
 Obj.prototype = { constructor: Obj }

+### What is the prototype chain?
+Essentially the prototype chain is the chain of objects that are connected through their object prototype.
+The prototype chain is how objects inherit in javascript.

 ### What are the valid values for an object's prototype?
 Either an Object or NULL